cea-hpc/modules/doc/source/modulefile.rst

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ When the ``--optional`` option is set, the whole list of specified *modulefiles* is declared as an optional requirement list.
+Evaluation is not stopped if no *modulefile* from the list is loaded.

  If the :mconfig:`auto_handling` configuration option is enabled :mfcmd:`prereq` will attempt to load specified modulefile if not found loaded